Early Years Foundation Stage (EYFS)

 - Building on what your child already knows and can do.

-- An objective-led planning approach where learning is taught through the children's play and based on rigorous tracking and daily observations.
+- An objective-led planning approach where learning is taught through the children's play and exploration.

 - The use of topics and current trends taken from the children’s interests are used to plan the learning and skill development.